bioasp/shogen/index.md

 	$ pip install --user shogen
 On Linux the executable script can then be found in ``~/.local/bin``

-and on MacOS the script is under ``/Users/YOURUSERNAME/Library/Python/2.7/bin``.
+and on Mac OS the script is under ``/Users/YOURUSERNAME/Library/Python/2.7/bin``.

 ### Usage